eoyebami/eoyebami.github.io/posts/k8s/2023-12-19-k8-command-tricks.md

     * you can specify a kubeconfig by using `--kubeconfig=<fileName>`
   - `kubectl config use-context <context-name>`: change context, otherwise known as switching between cluster/user pairs
   - `kubectl config set-context --current --namespace <ns>`: setting a namespace for the current context
+    - `kubectl config set-context <cluster> --namespace <ns>`: setting a namespace for a context
+  - `kubectl config get-clusters`: gets clusters in that kubeconfig

 <h4>Authorization</h4>
 * CMDs for Auth manipulation